rhyperior/django_social_media_app/README.md

 # django_social_media_app

-This is a simple social Media pplication made purely in DJango
+This is a simple social Media pplication made purely in DJango.

-This incorforates popular Social media functionalites such as
+This incorforates popular Social media functionalites such as:
 * Signup User.
 * Signin User.
 * Create Post of Image having caption functionality.